ministryotech/Umbraco.Pylon/README.md

 ```

 ### DocumentTypeFactory \ IDocumentTypeFactory ###
 This is a generic pairing of an interface and class to factory build an implementation of IDocumentType.
 The class and interface are very simple and inherit from ContentFactory and IContentFactory respectively to provide access to a ContentAccessor and MediaAccessor for constructing the IDocumentType implementation.
-The base class has a single protected method 'InitBuild()' which should be called by the Build() method of any implementation passing in the initial content.
+The base class has a single protected method `InitBuild()` which should be called by the `Build()` method of any implementation passing in the initial content.
 It contains the following key methods...
 * **Build()** - A default overridable implementation of a method that takes an IPublishedContent instance and turns it into an IDocumentType object.
-This is generally overridden to populate the object you want to create with data although, if the content you are wrapping just has the key elements in the base DocumentType class (Name, Url etc.), then the standard Build() method will do.
-Any overridden Build() method should call InitBuild() to initiate the key object data first.
+This is generally overridden to populate the object you want to create with data although, if the content you are wrapping just has the key elements in the base DocumentType class (Name, Url etc.), then the standard `Build()` method will do.
+Any overridden `Build()` method should call `InitBuild()` to initiate the key object data first.
 * **IsOfValidDocumentType()** - This is an abstract declaration that must be implemented and allows calling code to interrogate whether the passed in content is of the correct type to be processed by the factory.
 This is extremely useful when parsing child content of multiple types.

 A sample factory would look like this...